Energy shot

 Energy shots are a specialized kind of energy drink that contain a dose of the stimulant caffeine in a small amount of liquid.
 Whereas most energy drinks are sold in cans or bottles, energy shots are usually sold in 50ml bottles.
-Energy shots can contain the same total amount of caffeine, vitamins or other functional ingredients as their larger versions, and may be considered concentrated forms of energy drinks.
-"Micro shot" energy drinks also exist, containing only 1–5 teaspoonfuls (5–25 mL) of liquid.
+They can contain the same total amount of caffeine, vitamins or other functional ingredients as their larger versions, and may be considered concentrated forms of energy drinks.
+"Micro shot" energy drinks also exist, containing only 1–5 teaspoonfuls (5–25ml) of liquid.

 Ingredients

 Similar to energy drinks, energy shots contain caffeine, vitamins, and herbs such as guarana, ginseng or ginkgo biloba, taurine, maltodextrin, inositol, carnitine, creatine or glucuronolactone.
 Some energy shots contain sugar; however, many brands also offer artificially-sweetened 'diet' versions.
 Some decaf varieties are also offered.
 The central ingredient in most energy shots is caffeine, the same stimulant found in coffee or tea.
 Vitamin based energy shots contain numerous additional vitamins and supplements for sustenance, sustainment, and overall health.
 5-Hour contains vitamin levels sometimes hundreds of times higher than the recommended RDA, according to a 2010 test by ConsumerLab.com.
 Some energy shots include electrolytes, and others include a selection of vitamins.

-The average 50ml energy shot has about 80 mg of caffeine.
-This is approximately equivalent to a cup of coffee.
+The average 50ml energy shot has about 80 mg of caffeine, which is approximately equivalent to a cup of coffee.